blakeb211/third_game/0README.md

 Coding Guidelines
   use a lerp fxn
-  use pure virtual functions?

 Directory Org
-  include directory for headers
-  src directory for cpp
+  src directory for source files

   Engine changes
-    add a "free voxels" vector that broken off pixels can move to with a timer for their lifetime add hit boxes and only check against those -> if those intersect then do voxel-by-voxel checking add enemy AI with raycasts
+    add a "free voxels" vector that broken off pixels can move to with a timer for their lifetime add hit boxes and only check against those -> if those intersect then do voxel-by-voxel checking
-    enemies die when certain amount of voxels are gone

 NOTES:
   use lldb to debug